Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/Azure/Send-telemetry-data-from-e-RT3-to-azure-IoT-hub.md

 ## Conclusion

-This is an entry-level python script to upload the telemetry data which might require some pre-knowledge of e-RT3 and Azure IoT hub.
+This is an entry-level python script to upload the telemetry data which might require some pre-knowledge of e-RT3 Plus and Azure IoT hub.

 ## Reference